AVIONS

 Has developed the JK-1 twin-boom single-seat ultralight.

-designations.
-BH-1 was light sporting two-seater; BH-3 a low-wing strut-braced
+BH-1 was light sporting two-seater; BH-3 a low-wing

-developed from the BH-21.
-Company made Fokker F.VII/3m under license, and Avia
+the BH-21.
+Company made Fokker F.VII/3m under license, and

-FIV IX was a Fokker-designed bomber.
-Before the war the company built fast
+Avia FIV IX was a Fokker-designed bomber.
+Before the war the

-was outstanding single-seat biplane fighter (445 built) used by Czechoslovak Air
+single-seat biplane fighter (445 built) used by Czechoslovak

 converted for civil use.
 Soviet 11-14M built as Avia 14.